twocs/gin/README.md

 		// c.ShouldBindWith(&form, binding.Form)
 		// or you can simply use autobinding with ShouldBind method: var form ProfileForm
-		// in this case proper binding will be automatically selected if err := c.ShouldBind(&form); err != nil {
+		// in this case, proper binding will be automatically selected if err := c.ShouldBind(&form); err != nil {
 			c.String(http.StatusBadRequest, "bad request")
 			return